Floorp-Projects/Floorp/remote/test/puppeteer/CONTRIBUTING.md

 Releasing to npm consists of the following phases:

 1. Source Code: mark a release.
-    1. Run `npm run release` to bump the version number in `package.json` and populate the changelog.
+    1. Run `npm run release`.
+(This automatically bumps the version number in `package.json`, populates the changelog, updates the docs, and creates a Git commit for the next step.)
-    1. Run `npm run doc` to update the docs accordingly.
-    1. Send a PR titled `'chore(release): mark vXXX.YYY.ZZZ'` ([example](https://github.com/puppeteer/puppeteer/pull/5078)).
+    1. Send a PR for the commit created in the previous step.
     1. Make sure the PR passes **all checks**.
         - **WHY**: there are linters in place that help to avoid unnecessary errors, e.g. [like this](https://github.com/puppeteer/puppeteer/pull/2446)
     1. Merge the PR.